Bromfenac (Into the eye)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using a blood thinner (such as warfarin, Coumadin®, Jantoven®) or a steroid eye medicine (such as dexamethasone or fluocinolone).
+- Some medicines can affect how bromfenac works.
+Tell your doctor if you are also taking a blood thinner (such as warfarin) or a steroid eye medicine (such as dexamethasone or fluocinolone).

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have asthma or a sulfite allergy, bleeding problems, diabetes, rheumatoid arthritis, or an eye problem (such as dry eye).
 Tell your doctor if you had an allergic reaction to other medicines, especially to aspirin, phenylacetic acid, or another NSAID (such as diclofenac, ibuprofen, naproxen).

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.